Having only Original Medicare may not be enough to protect you from large medical bills, and there are services not covered by Medicare.

 - Household discounts- some insurers provide household discounts while others don’t.
 Discounts tend to lower the costs incurred in paying the premiums.

 - Don’t limit yourself to one carrier- Federal government standardizes these plans.
-That means that benefits offered by one plan are the same for all insurance companies.
+That means that the benefits offered by one plan are the same for all insurance companies.
 Call us today if you need help getting a plan provider in your state.

 - Open Enrollment Period- applying for a plan during this period provides a guaranteed issue regardless of pre-existing medical conditions.